 At the top of the mountain we have not one, not two, but three giant Muskoka chairs compliments of Coca Cola.
 They are outstanding for photo ops for a number of reasons.
 People love taking photos of comically oversized items, and they’re also located at some of the best lookout points to ensure you get Georgian Bay in your backdrop.

-This one may seem obvious but it’s key for all groups.
+This one may seem obvious but it’s one of our most photographed spots for a reason.
 There are fun cut outs in the letters to pose in, and nothing says “Living Our Best Life” better than a staged photo at a location sign that probably took 5-10 takes to get right.

-Georgian Bay Way, otherwise known as the Wisteria Walkway is located on the boardwalk in front of Westin Trillium House.
+Georgian Bay Way, otherwise known as the Mill Pond Boardwalk, is located in front of Westin Trillium House and wraps around the Mill Pond.
 It’s filled with bulrushes, benches and gives you a real feel for nature.
-There is a fancy overhead Wisteria installation that takes your pics from glamour shots at the mall to working it like Queen Bey.
+The Blue Mountain Village often decorates this strolling path with photo-worthy installations that takes your pics from glamour shots at the mall to working it like a queen.
 Extra points if you go at night, and get the mood lighting.

 If you’re looking for that moody romantic sunset photo there is no better place than the Summitview Pavilion.
 Enjoy a charcuterie board and a glass of wine and watch the sunset over Georgian Bay.
 You will need an Explore All Day Pass, or Play All Day Pass to get on and off the Gondola, as the Summitview Pavilion is on the top of Blue Mountain.

 Did someone say interative light installtions, in the dark of night, in the middle of the forest?
 Yes you read that right.
-At the top of Blue Mountain launching in the fall, AGORA: Path of Light will return.
-Based on the five elements of the earth, AGORA asks you to speak to the forest in the language of light and has some of the most inspirational photo installations around.
+At the top of Blue Mountain and open from the end of summer into the fall is AGORA: Path of Light.
+Based on the elements of the nature, AGORA asks you to speak to the forest in the language of light and has some of the most inspirational photo installations around.